 - If you know anyone who already brews Kombucha, ask them for an extra SCOBY and they will probably be glad to pass one on. the SCOBY has a “baby” every batch or two and this baby can then be used to brew Kombucha.

 - You can order a SCOBY from an online source.
 Just make sure the source is reputable.
-I’ve seen SCOBYs on sites like ebay or amazon, but prefer a trusted site like Cultures for Health (check out their tutorials on Kombucha also!)
+I’ve seen SCOBYs on sites like ebay or amazon, but prefer a trusted site like Kombucha Kamp.

 - Grow your own.
 I tried this and didn’t have great success with it, but I know other who have.
 It can be done using a pre-made bottle of Kombucha that you can get from a health food store.
 Food Renegade has a good tutorial.